American Public University System: History

 APUS had a partnership with Walmart from 2010 to 2019.
 Walmart spent $50 million on the "Lifelong Learning Program, chiefly for tuition grants for Walmart workers to 'further develop a pipeline' for leaders".

 From 2013 to 2017, APUS' enrollment declined from 127,000 to 84,000 students.
 In 2018, APUS paid the state of Massachusetts $270,000 after an investigation by the state's attorney general into allegations that it violated the state's for-profit and occupational school regulations, which are aimed at protecting students from the deceptive and unfair business practices by for-profit schools.
 In July 2020, Wade Dyke, former president of Kaplan University was named president of APUS; he was replaced by long-serving APUS board chair Dr. Katherine Zatz on November 4, 2021, who was the acting president until Nuno Fernandes took over on September 1, 2022.

 In October 2020, parent company APEI began the process of acquiring Rasmussen College, later named Rasmussen University.

 Under the 90–10 rule, schools are required to get funds that are not federal funds.
 In 2021, Congress closed the loophole in the 90–10 rule that previously excluded DOD Tuition Assistance funds and GI Bill funds.
 The Veterans Education Project reported that American Public University System would be the largest for-profit college chain negatively affected by the modified rule.

+Governance

+APUS is governed as a private, for-profit organization by a board of trustees, and is a subsidiary of American Public Education, Inc. Nuno Fernandes is president; Elizabeth Johnson is provost.